wwarthen/RomWBW/Source/Doc/UserGuide.md

 | Slice 5    | WordStar v4 & ZDE Applications          |
 | Slice 6-63 | _blank unformatted_                     |

-There are actually 2 combo disk images in the distribution.
+There are actually 2 primary combo disk images in the distribution.
 One for an hd512 disk layout (hd512_combo.img) and one for an hd1k disk layout (hd1k_combo.img).
 Simply use the image file that corresponds to your desired hard disk layout.
 Review the information in [Hard Disk Layouts] if you need more information of the disk layout options.

+> **Note**: Apart from the hd512 and hd1k combo disk images (mentioned above)
+> there are actaully a number of other `hd1k_*_combo.img` files.
+These
+> additional combo files are platform (generally romless) specific,
+> and should be ignored unless you are on one of these platforms.
+> If you are on one of these platforms you must use the correct combo file

 The combo disk image actaully only contains the initial partition table, and the first 6 slices (Slice 0 to 5), this is approximately 49MB in size.